hcknt/hcknt/README.md

-Hi :-j
+Hello :-j

-My name is .hcknt, and I pronounce ".hcknt" as "hacknet".
+This is .hcknt, and I pronounce ".hcknt" as "hacknet".